Caring for Body, Mind and Spirit

 Phases of Treatment

 Cancer treatment can be divided into two phases: active treatment and surveillance.
 Active treatment includes surgery, pharmacologic therapy, and radiation.
-The surveillance phase begins after active treatment and lasts for 5-10 years after your diagnosis, or as long as you have needs.
+The surveillance phase begins after active treatment and lasts for five to 10 years after your diagnosis, or as long as you have needs.
 It may involve you taking a stable dose of medication while being monitored for side effects.
 It may also involve modifying or changing medications to maximize your quality of life while minimizing the chance of recurrent disease.
 Our goal is to help cancer survivors live the best life possible after cancer treatment.

 While we treat nearly every type of cancer, here are some of the more common types we work with at the Cancer Center at Overlake: